 Black Duck Reserve is a series of lagoons with walking paths at Marrumba Downs just off the Bruce Highway about 26km north of Brisbane.
 Although the reserve is part of a residential estate the lagoon system is large and clean attracting a good variety of birdlife.
-We saw four types of kingfisher (sacred, forest, azure and kookuburra) on our walk around the lagoons in addition to all the usual lagoon birds including nests with young Australian Darters and Little Black Cormorant, there were also a variety of honey eaters and fairy wrens at the eastern end.

 The walkway goes right down one side of the reserve with good quality walking paths and viewing platforms onto the lagoon at regular intervals, there is also seating and exercise equipment on the way around.
 Given the low rainfall in Brisbane this summer, Black Duck lagoons have held up better than many others with the paperbarks still well into the waterline.